We All Work At Our Best Differently

 - A small house costs less than a big house.
 So do websites.

 - A house built by a professional builder will turn out better than a house built by an amateur.
 Same with websites.

 - Custom features like marble counters and custom designed cabinets cost more than the stock features.
 So do websites.

-- It takes time and strategy to build a strong, well made house.
+- It takes time, sound planning and strategy to build a strong, well made house.
 Same with websites.

 - If your house has a new bathroom, then you decide to move the bathroom to another room – you lose that cost in time and materials spent on building that original bathroom.
 Your builder isn’t going to give you a free bathroom just because you changed your mind.
 Consider all the construction and new planning that will go into moving a simple bathroom: tare down walls, build new walls, dig holes and install new plumbing, electrical and other infrastructure, buy new materials, allocate extra workers, push back deadlines, etc. Proper planning before building will avoid this.
 Same with websites.

 - Who would build a better house – you, your neighbor/peers, or a professional house builder?
 Same with websites.

 - Who would be a better advisor for a custom paint job – you, your peers, or a professional painter who knows about paint, its chemistry, and what paint works with what materials?
 Same with websites.